Canada House, Manchester

 Canada House is an Art Nouveau-style office building on Chepstow Street in Manchester, England.
 Constructed originally as a packing warehouse, the building opened in 1909.
 Designed by local architects W & G Higginbottom (brothers Walter and George Harry Higginbottom), the building has features consistent with art nouveau and has a terracotta exterior.

 Canada House is one of many warehouses in Manchester alongside Watts Warehouse, Asia House, India House and Churchgate House.
 Canada House is a Grade-II listed building.

 The building was extensively renovated during the 1990s.
-Tenants of Canada House include English Heritage who have their North West office at the building, sportwear company Puma, Omnicom Agency The Marketing Arm, Anderton Gables Project & Building Consultancy and a Bannatyne Health Club.
+Tenants of Canada House include Historic England, who have their North West office in the building, historic building consultants and architects Stephen Levrant Heritage Architecture, sportwear company Puma, and TMA.